wetek-io/Project_3/README.md

 This app is using Angular18 for the front end.
 I chose this specifically for the easy of client.
 This allows a client, Maggie Sottero, to only need to supply what they already have, the image link.
 The reference_image url and the user's uploaded image are sent unchanged to the api endpoint directly.
-The back-end handles every aspect of data handling, front end only sends and receives living them loosely coupled leaving the api, front and back-end highly scalable, and manageable with minimal effort.
+The front end only sends and receives data, keeping it loosely coupled from the API and back-end, ensuring scalability.

 # Model Pipeline